uber/neuropod/docs/developing.md

 The Python tests run against both the Python and C++ libraries by using python bindings.
 This means that many tests only need to be written in Python.

+C++ tests can have the following tags:

+ - `gpu`: Only run when running GPU tests
+ - `requires_ld_library_path`: `LD_LIBRARY_PATH` and `PATH` variables will be set so the backends and multiprocess worker are available.
+This is useful for tests that run a model using OPE

 ## CI

 ### Build Matrix